Non-resident's application for tax at source card, tax card, tax prepayment or tax number (Form 5057) – Instructions

-- Check the box for 'Yes' if you have an A1/E101 certificate on social insurance coverage, which has been issued to you in your country of residence.
-Give the certificate's period of validity in the form day-month-year (ddmmyyyy–ddmmyyyy).
+- Tick the box for “Yes” if you have an A1/E101 certificate on social insurance coverage issued in your country of residence.
+Give the certificate’s period of validity in the form day-month-year (ddmmyyyy–ddmmyyyy).

-- Enter your period of employment in Finland in the form day-month-year (ddmmyyyy–ddmmyyyy)
+- Enter your work period in Finland in the form day-month-year (ddmmyyyy–ddmmyyyy)

 - Enter the type of employment or commission.
 The options are:

 - Leased employee: Check this box if you are working as a leased employee for a foreign employer.
 Read more about Leased employees from other countries.

 - In an employment relationship: Check this box if you are working in an employment relationship for a Finnish or foreign employer and not as a leased employee.

 - A self-employed person: Check this box if you are self-employed in Finland.
 Further information is available at tax.

 - Estimated amount of income earned in Finland

 - Type of income: Indicate whether the type of income you earn is wage income (pay) or non-wage compensation for work (trade income).
 If the answer is neither, check the box for 'Other; please specify' and fill in the type of income you earn.
 If necessary, check the correct type of income from the payer of wages or compensation.
 Check the box according to whether the income is seafarer's income or athlete's or performing artist's income.